donejs/donejs/docs/features.md

 Many people don't care about this because IE8 is on its way out, which is a very good thing!

-But its not quite dead yet, at still [over 3%](http://gs.statcounter.com/#browser_version_partially_combined-ww-monthly-201508-201509-bar) of the browser market in September 2015.
+But it's [not quite dead yet](https://youtu.be/grbSQ6O6kbs?t=61).
 For many mainstream websites, banks, and ecommerce applications, IE8 continues to hang around the browser stats.

 And while other frameworks like AngularJS and EmberJS don't support IE8, DoneJS makes it easy to write one app that runs everywhere.